Aztec architecture: Disappearance

 Much of the Aztec infrastructure was also destroyed by the Spanish.
-The Spanish Conquistadors would establish Mexico City over top of the remains of Tenochtitlan in 1521.
-They would raze the city to the ground on their way to taking it back.
-Only small pockets of the city would survive and subsequently be built over.
-Such as the Spanish building of the first Cathedral in Latin America called the Metropolitan Cathedral.
-It now resided above an Aztec Temple called Templo Mayor.
+The Spanish Conquistadors razed Tenochtitlan in the process of conquering the city in 1521, later establishing Mexico City over top of its remains.
+One example is the Spanish building of the first Cathedral in Latin America called the Metropolitan Cathedral, which is situated above an Aztec temple named Templo Mayor.